Updated 10 July 2025

 What amendments have been made to Version 3?

-These amendments will not change the level of performance required for fisheries to meet our requirements.
 However, we have clarified requirements, including the assessment of gear loss and ghost fishing and the definition of ‘shark’ in the assessment of shark finning.
-We have also made the process for classifying species under Principle 2 more efficient.
+We have also made the process for classifying species under Principle 2 more

-An updated version of the Standard (v3.1) and the MSC Fisheries Standard Toolbox (v1.2) will be published on 22 July 2024.
-These documents will supersede the previous versions and be available for use immediately.
+Updated versions of the Standard (v3.1) and the MSC Fisheries Standard Toolbox (v1.2) were published on 22 July 2024.
+These documents will supersede the previous versions

-Read a summary of the amendments
+Download the summary of amendments below.

 What is the Evidence Requirements Framework Review?